-While Teachers in their Power is a response to issues facing educators today, the project does not aim to reinforce existing framing.
+While Teachers in Their Power is a response to issues facing educators today, the project does not aim to reinforce existing framing.

-We already know that more than half (55%) of American teachers plan to leave education sooner than planned and that only 46% of American adults say they’re satisfied with the quality of K-12 education in our country.
+We already know that more than half (55%) of American teachers plan to leave education sooner than they planned and that only 46% of Americans say they’re satisfied with the quality of K-12 education in our country.
 BIPOC teachers are leaving the classroom at even higher rates, and the pandemic has amplified long-standing problems.
 We see news about low teacher pay, standardized tests, school shootings, and backlash against covering race and LGBTQ issues in the classroom.

 But according to Nat Kendall-Taylor of the FrameWorks Institute, phrases like “broken education system” don’t move people to action:

 “Messages high in urgency but low in efficacy produce powerful feelings of fatalism and futility.”

 To push past fatalism and into engagement, this project aims to highlight teachers’ voices and the steps we can take to keep powerful teachers in our schools.
 A digital storytelling training is under development to ensure all teachers have the tools they need to share their stories.

 Teachers in Their Power ultimately aims to support teachers in reclaiming their voices, shifting the narrative, and helping the general public understand teachers’ significant value as professionals.